DarkEnergyProcessor/livesim2_async/docs/Storyboard.md

 Lua Storyboard
 ==============

-Lua storyboard is simply a Lua script which controls how objects shown behind the simulator.
-Please note that Lua script running as Lua storyboard is sandboxed, which means most of `love` functions doesn't exist in here or modified to prevent alteration of the rendering state, and to prevent malicious Lua storyboard script writing anywhere.
+Lua storyboard is simply a Lua script which controls how objects shown behind the simulator, hence it's named Lua storyboard.
+Please note that Lua script running as Lua storyboard is sandboxed, which means most of `love` functions doesn't exist in here or modified to prevent alteration of the rendering state, and to prevent malicious Lua storyboard from running.

 Storyboard Entry Points
 =======================